Ekizochikku/Azur-Lane-Final-Damage-Calculator/README.md

 <B> Current Updated Data: Swirling Cherry Blossoms </B>

 Calculations are done with preset conditions:
 - Ships are level 120 and stats are represented of that.
-If they have a retrofit that does not change their ship type, the ship will be represented as a level 120 retrofit
+If the ship has a retrofir that changes the ship type, both the pre and post retro level 120 stats will be shown.
 - Danger level is reduced to the max of the given world
 - All skills are at level 10 stats
 - Conditions for the skills are met